-Click image to see all the finalist photos, discover the stories behind the pictures and learn a little more about Agora
+Click image to see all the finalist photos, discover the stories behind the pictures and learn a little more about Agora.

-Published Date: 30 May 2020
+Published Date: 27 July 2020

-If you support our cause and enjoy the content and would like to contribute to keeping us going and the site running, please click the donate button below
+If you support our cause and content and would like to contribute to the upkeep of running the site as well as to educate and raise awareness, please click the donate button below